California PC 470

 How Can I Defend Myself if I Am Accused of Forging a Document?

-There are many common defenses if you are accused of forgery in California.
+Several common defenses exist if you face forgery charges in California.
 Some of these include:

 People make innocent mistakes in creating complex documents all of the time.
 Under no circumstance can making a mistake on a document qualify as forgery, even if the document caused someone to lose money or successfully deceived someone.

-You are also allowed to sign for people who give you permission to use their signature.
+You can sign for others if they give you permission to use their signature.
 Many workplaces have e-signature systems where workers can legally provide the signature of one of their coworkers (with their permission).
 This is not a crime.

 Lastly, there may have been another reason for you falsifying a document that does not involve deceiving another.
 Maybe, for example, you were trying to prank your friend by showing them a large (falsified) paycheck that you received from your employer.
 Unless you try to deceive someone with the check, it is not a crime to falsify the document for another purpose, such as making a joke.